 If the person having custody of the child is under the last court order voluntarily leaves the child in the possession of another person for a period of more than 6 months and the court finds that this arrangement is in the best interest of the child, the court may modify custody upon the filing of the proper motion with the court.

-The court must consider some of the following and my consider all of the following:
+The court must consider some of the following and may consider all of the following:

-- the person with custody move outside of Texas or moved without giving proper notice to the person with visitation rights before the move.
+- The person with custody move outside of state or moved without giving proper notice to the person with visitation rights before the move.

 - A person with visitation rights repeatedly failed to exercise visitation with the child.